monisha-jega/derma_vision/README.md

 The project employs the django web development framework, and the tensorflow library for deep learning.

 A dataset was created by scraping annotated images of diseased skin as well as healthy skin from the web.
-The Inception network, the then state-of-the-art convolution neural network for image classification, was fine-tuned on these annotated images to create out skin disease classification system in the backend.
+The Inception network, the then state-of-the-art convolution neural network for image classification, was fine-tuned on these annotated images to create our skin disease classification system in the backend.

 ### To run the web application: